QuentinGruber/h1z1-server/README.md

 ## Current State

-- [x] SessionRequestReply
-- [x] LoginRequestReply

-Right now after the client has succesfully receive the LoginRequestReply the LoginServer spam the client of 'ServerListReply'.

-This allows us to access the game menu ( :D ), but the menu does not display any server to join.
+The login server correctly manages the h1z1 client and sends it a fake "loginReply", it can also send server updates and respond to requests for server lists.
+The zoneServer (game server) seems to work but cannot be tested at the moment.

+(Glitch) Spamming the h1z1 client of any packet gives us access to the server selection menu.

 ## How to use